Frequently Asked Questions about New York Boating Regulations & Laws

 A. As of January 1, 2005 all personal watercraft operators must be 14 years of age or older and must successfully complete a Boating Safety Education Course to operate personal Watercraft in the state of New York.

 Q. How long is the boat safety course and boater safety certificate good for?

 The boater safety certificate is good for life.

 Q. How much does the boat safety course cost?

 A. There is a one-time fee of $29.95 paid to BOATERexam.com.
-Payment is collected only after you have successfully passed the course and final exam, and includes unlimited attempts at the final exam.
+It includes unlimited attempts at the final exam.
 Learn more about BOATERexam.com's Risk-Free Policy.

 Q. Is there a time limit to complete the final exam?